 Before the appointment

 Take a moment to note situations or environments in which your child is having difficulty hearing.
-It can be very helpful to discuss your concerns with your child's Teacher, Speech Pathologist, or other professionals or people that regularly spend time with your child.
+It can be very helpful to discuss your concerns with your child's Teacher, Speech Pathologist, or other people that regularly spend time with your child.

 During your appointment